plantiful/app/README.md

 - [x] Add translations (use `en` as a template)
 - [x] Fix sendPasswordResetEmail on ForgotPasswordScreen?
 - [ ] Try to optimize take picture delay on ScanScreen
+- [ ] ScanScreen line 220, Plant identified alert message should be in all languages (currently in english only)
 - [ ] Add settings
   - Account
     - [x] change name